(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the chana dal is soaked for 30 minutes before cooking provides the absolute secret to achieving superior professional-grade uniform softness with other lentils.
+• Ensuring the chana dal is soaked for 30 minutes before cooking provides the absolute secret to achieving superior uniform softness with other lentils.

 Nutritional Information(Per 1 bowl (200ml))